tbaghfalaki/VSJM/Exam1.md

 Cause 1       1       1       0       0       1       0       1       0       0        0
 Cause 2       0       1       1       0       0       0       0       0       0        0
 ```
+At this stage variable selection has been done.
+The next stage is variable selection.